isw-kudos/huddo-docs/docs/boards/msgraph/auth/index.md

     ![permission popup](administrator_approval_view.png)

     Congratulations!
-All users in your tenant can now login to Huddo Boards via Office 365!
+All users in your tenant can now login to Huddo Boards via Microsoft 365!

     ![login options](boards-login.png)